pmacg/local-densely-connected-clusters/README.md

 This repository contains code to accompany the paper "Local Algorithms for Finding Densely Connected Clusters", published at ICML 2021.

+Please see [the demo page](https://pmacg.io/conflict/) to experiment with the MID conflict dataset for yourself.

 The implementation extends the open source library available [here](https://github.com/kfoynt/LocalGraphClustering) with the new algorithms introduced in the paper.